zachseifts/aegir_deployment/README.md

     $ fab --list
     Available commands:

         aegir_cron         Runs the aegir hosting-dispatch job.
         build              Creates or migrates an Aegir site to a new or existing platform. build_platform     Builds a new platform.
         clear_all_caches   Clears the drupal cache and varnish cache for a site. drush_make         Runs drush make on a make file. import_site        Imports a site into the frontend. install_site       Provisions a new site.
+        make_platform_dir  Creates a directory for platforms.
         migrate_site       Migrates a site to a platform. save_alias         Saves an alias a site.
         save_platform      Saves a new platform.

 ### Deploy script options